stromajer/123sms.biz/README.md

 # 123sms.biz API PHP CLIENT
 Simple class for work with http://123sms.biz API

-This is simple class which simplifies work with 123sms.biz SMS gateway.
+This class fasten work with 123sms.biz SMS gateway.

 It can:
 -Send one / multiple SMS